-- Example questions will be made available on the Section Z eClass site (under the Written Tests section) by the end of Friday, March 17.
+- Example questions will be made available on the Section Z eClass site (under the Written Tests section).

-You can attempt these questions for as many times as you wish, but the submission will be closed a couple of hours before the actual test starts.
+You can attempt these questions for as many times as you wish, but the submission will be closed 30 minutes before the actual test starts.

-- Please understand that these questions are: - meant for familiarizing yourself with the format and workflow of the test; - not meant to cover all topics required by the actual test (you are expected to study all materials as listed in Section 3); and - on the easier side (in the actual test, there will be harder questions testing your understanding of the materials).
+- Please understand that these questions are: - meant for familiarizing yourself with the format and workflow of the test; - not meant to cover all topics required by the actual test (you are expected to study all materials as listed in Section 3); and - on the easier side (in the actual test, there will be harder questions testing your proficiency on the materials).